Bipolar Disorder Symptoms and Signs

 Eventually (sooner rather than later in the best-case scenario), the symptoms of bipolar disorder will become self-evident, and at that point a comprehensive treatment program will be created to help the bipolar sufferer manage the mania, the depression, and the various life complications they cause.

-Treatment will include some combination of bipolar medications, usually mood stabilizers (the first choice), antidepressants, and antipsychotics, along with psychotherapy (individual, group and family), education and life skills classes, and complementary mind-body healing methods if the patient is so inclined.
+Treatment will include some combination of bipolar medications, usually mood stabilizers, antidepressants, and antipsychotics, along with psychotherapy (individual, group and family), education and life skills classes, and complementary mind-body healing methods if the patient is so inclined.

 Children and teens will be enrolled in a somewhat scaled-down version of this program, but like adults they must receive medical attention if they are to recover from their illness.